Welcome to Foundation at Parkdale Primary School

-We use a combination of decodable readers (words can be sounded out) for our beginner readers, who then progress onto levelled readers (e.g. PM) for take home books only once they have established strong decoding skills and moved beyond the initial code.
+We use decodable readers (words can be sounded out) for our beginner readers, who then progress onto levelled readers (e.g. PM) for take home books only once they have established strong decoding skills and moved beyond the initial code.
 Students take home a book each night to read to/with parents and return the next day.
 Each morning we have ‘Corridor Reading’ which is assisted by some wonderful Parent/Grandparent helpers.

-We have a Literacy Rotations session once a week.
-This is when the students work in small ‘like ability’ groups on a range of different reading and writing activities.
+We have Literacy Rotation sessions 2-4 times a week.
+This is when the students work in small ‘like ability or specific needs’ groups on a range of different reading and writing activities.
 One group at a time does a focused activity with the teacher.
 This allows us to teach explicit reading strategies in small groups and at students’ point of need.
-We also invite parents to come and assist with our weekly Literacy Rotations sessions.

 Speaking and Listening

-Foundation children participate in Show and Tell approximately once a fortnight.
+Foundation children participate in Show and Tell weekly.
 Children also have opportunities to develop their speaking and listening skills through the use of the Seesaw app, as well as various classroom activities.
 Oral language has a strong relationship to reading comprehension and to writing.

-We have 5 Maths sessions a week (Number is our main focus and we have three Maths Group sessions in a week where students are grouped according to ability.
+We have 5 Mathematic sessions a week.
+Number is our main focus and we have three Maths Group sessions in a week where students are grouped according to ability.
 We pre and post each concept to ensure students are in the group that will most beneficial for their needs.
 Our fourth and fifth Maths lessons are held within classes and covers the Applied Topics of Measurement, Shape, Statistics and Probability.
 We also incorporate the building of Problem Solving strategies skills such as making a model, acting it out, drawing a picture or diagram and more, within our sessions.

 ADDITIONAL CLASSROOM LEARNING:

-Children participate in 1-2 Social Skills lessons a week, plus incidental lessons.
-We incorporate the Resilience Project, MYTERN and the You Can Do It program to ensure students build emotional literacy, resilience and the social skills needed to deal with their first year of school.
+Children participate in 2-3 Social Skills lessons a week, plus incidental lessons.
+We incorporate the Resilience Project, Resilience, Rights and Respectful Relationships (RRRR) and MYTERN programs to ensure students build emotional literacy, resilience and the social skills needed to deal with their first year of school.
 We also focus on building understanding of our school 'Super Six' values.

 Students study different inquiry topics each term.
-In Foundation, we cover the topics of Materials, Transport, Healthy Me, The 5 Senses and Animals.
+In Foundation, we cover the topics of All About Me, Materials, Transport, Healthy Me, The 5 Senses and Animals.

 Children participate in 1 STEM lesson a week with a dedicated Specialist teacher in the Science room.
 In class we also have STEM lessons that are often linked with other curriculum areas, particularly our Inquiry units.
-To allow children to explore different areas of STEAM, we provide 'Tinker Time', which gives the children an opportunity to design, create and build with very small boundaries.
+To allow children to explore different areas of STEM, we provide 'Tinker Time', which gives the children an opportunity to design, create and build with very small boundaries.